rgbkrk/synchronized-object-diff-spec/README.md

-## Thinking  on Synchronized Objects for Jupyter
+# Thinking  on Synchronized Objects for Jupyter

 I'd love to see a general synchronized objects specification for Jupyter/nteract, extracting the core of what ipywidgets provides.

+TODO: Write a preamble with the motivations and goals.

+## Forming a messaging specification

 ### Initiating the model